Nathan-Butler7/post-install-config/README.md

 <b>5.
 Configure Agents</b> <br />

 - We are going to create a couple of help desk agents to do tickets with.
-One will Jane (Assigned to SysAdmins Department) and the other John (Assigned to the Support Department).
+One will be Jane (Assigned to SysAdmins Department) and the other John (Assigned to the Support Department).
 - In the Admin Panel go to Agents then click 'Add New Agent'.

 ![image](https://github.com/user-attachments/assets/859a617a-2ec4-4414-abd9-943d0285e10f)